ryangball/simple-launchdaemon-creator/README.md

 ## YMMV
 Of course there are a lot of variables that go into LaunchDaemons.
 This is creates a very simple LaunchDaemon with the RunAtLoad key set to true.
 If you need to customize this, feel free to clone the repository and make any modifications you feel necessary.

+## Issues or Additional Features
+### Issues
+If you have an issue, you can [submit an issue](https://github.com/ryangball/simple-launchdaemon-creator/issues/new?title=[Feature%20Request]) and I'll take a look at it.

+### Feature Requests
+If you think additional functionality would be beneficial, you can [create a feature request](https://github.com/ryangball/simple-launchdaemon-creator/issues/new?title=[Feature%20Request]) by creating an issue and noting that it is a feature request.

+### Become a Collaborator
+If you'd like to become a collaborator for PRs, let me know.